 Many audio enthusiasts only go as far as making sure their system has plenty of bass.
 However, there’s a lot more to building a premium audio system that produces phenomenal sound.

 Take often overlooked tweeters, for example.
 Most people don’t think about tweeters when looking for ways to improve audio.

 However, tweeters have an important function.
-The shape and material used to make tweeters directly correlates to the quality that you hear coming out of your stereo.
+The shape and material used to make tweeters directly correlates to the quality you hear from your stereo.

-For the answer to the question, “What do tweeters do?” and the scoop on how their design affects sound, keep reading.
+Keep reading to answer the question, “What do tweeters do?” and the scoop on how their design affects the sound.

 What Do Tweeters Do?

 Tweeters reproduce the highs that play when you hear music.
 They make instruments such as horns, guitars, and vocals spring to life.
 They’re also essential for stereo sound separation.

 Tweeters make it feel like the music is coming from all around you.
 Without them, music would sound like it’s just coming from around your feet.